 Marisla’s human services funding has a local geographical focus, in Los Angeles and Orange counties.
 It seeks to support women’s physical, mental, and financial health.
 Marisla typically makes these grants to local organizations working in the fields of domestic violence, homelessness, substance abuse, and vocational training.
 The foundation also regularly contributes millions of dollars to the Orange County Community Foundation for the Marisla Fund.

-Fortunately for grantseekers, the foundation does accept unsolicited grant applications.
-However, it only has the capacity to fund a small number of requests out of the hundreds of proposals it receives each year.
+The foundation accepts unsolicited grant applications; however, it only has the capacity to fund a small number of requests out of the hundreds of proposals it receives each year.
 Special interests funding is available by invitation only.

 It accepts grant applications November 15 through January 15, February 15 through April 15, May 15 through July 15, and August 15 through October 15.
 It holds board meetings in March, June, September, and December each year.
 As a general rule, Marisla does not fund individuals or political causes.
 Grant applicants should expect to hear back from the Marisla staff within two to three months after submitting an application.

 The entire application process is conducted online.
 Electronic proposals are handled by Marisla’s administrator, Foundation Source at (800) 839-5316, or email@example.com.
 However, program-related questions can be directed to Marisla’s own staff administrator, Glenda Menges at firstname.lastname@example.org.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).